mort-sh/docs/documentation/Svelte5.md

 ## Overview

 Remote functions are exported from a `.remote.js` or `.remote.ts` file, and come in four flavours: `query`, `form`, `command` and `prerender`.
 On the client, the exported functions are transformed to `fetch` wrappers that invoke their counterparts on the server via a generated HTTP endpoint.
-Remote files must be placed in your `src` directory.
+Remote files can be placed anywhere in your `src` directory (except inside the `src/lib/server` directory), and third party libraries can provide them, too.

 ## query